cse031sust02/python-job-assignment/task1/README.md

 ![diagram](media/diagram.jpg)

 > Note : This is a simple architecture I can think of now.
 It can be changed after discussion with the team or know more details about the requirement.
-For example, I would like to go with a microservice based architecture but I am not sure about the development team size and if they are familiar with microservice architecture or not.
+For example, I would like to go with a microservice based architecture.
+But I am not sure about the development team size and also if they are familiar with microservice architecture or not.

 # Database Design